 Petroleum-derived contaminants constitute one of the most prevalent sources of environmental degradation in the industrialized world.
 In large concentrations, the hydrocarbon molecules that make up crude oil and petroleum products are highly toxic to many organisms, including humans.
 Petroleum also contains trace amounts of sulfur and nitrogen compounds, which are dangerous by themselves and can react with the environment to produce secondary poisonous chemicals.
 The dominance of petroleum products in the United States and the world economy creates the conditions for distributing large amounts of these toxins into populated areas and ecosystems around the globe.
 The environmental impact of petroleum is often negative because it is toxic to almost all forms of life and its extraction fuels climate change.
 Petroleum, commonly referred to as oil, is closely linked to virtually all aspects of present society, especially for transportation and heating for both homes and for commercial and industrial activities.

 The scale of global fossil fuel consumption is massive.
 While fossil fuel consumption continues to increase to sustain our growing population and the advancement of developing nations most of this increase in consumption comes from coal and natural gas.
 Coal and gas production rates are currently increasing faster than consumption rates.
 For petroleum oil however, consumption has grown faster than oil production in the same period largely due to the plateau in production of conventional oil; a harbinger of some major challenges and changes to the future energy mix.
 The petroleum industry can exploit a range of feedstock for the production, processing and transformation of liquid hydrocarbons, of which conventional oil has, until recently, been the cheapest and most readily accessible.
 A significant factor in the choice of future feedstock will be the impact on global CO2 emissions for which targets have been set by many governments suggesting a trend that is likely to increase.
-If effective, these targets would impose a market premium increasingly favoring CO2-neutral feedstock, including fuels derived from algae.
+If effective, these targets would impose a market premium increasingly favouring CO2-neutral feedstock, including fuels derived from algae.

 Petroleum Economics is about how oil and gas activities are driven by economic considerations, and how the values are shared.
 Just about anyone working with the petroleum sector needs to understand some fundamentals of its economics.
 Petroleum Economics has a vital role to play in the Oil & Gas Industry and it lies at the heart of all decision making.
 Various techniques have evolved over time in determining and calculating economic inputs, evaluating investments, quantifying risk and generating feasible portfolios.
 Petroleum Economics brings together information and expertise across the E&P spectrum and a clear understanding of concepts such as cash flow analysis, organizational challenges, price forecasting, cost drivers and risk management is required.
-This training event aims to bring together a wide industry audience including practitioners of economics and decision making, petroleum engineers & geoscientists and offers structured short interactive training sessions on topics such as Economic Modeling, Decision Analysis, Exploration Analysis and Economics of Unconventional Resources.
+This training event aims to bring together a wide industry audience including practitioners of economics and decision making, petroleum engineers & geoscientists and offers structured short interactive training sessions on topics such as Economic Modelling, Decision Analysis, Exploration Analysis and Economics of Unconventional Resources.